 Devi and her husband Hunter cruised the Eastern Caribbean and Venezuela from 2006-2014.
 Devi spent her working career as a wildlife biologist, mostly for the U.S. National Park Service.
 Her passion has always been studying birds, and she helped design and implement a comprehensive monitoring project for Wrangell-St. Elias National Park in Alaska.
 Devi has authored several articles about seabirds for All At Sea magazine, as well as general interest nature articles for Caribbean Compass.

 Charles Shipley on Tusen Takk II, Advisory Board

 Chuck was a Professor of Computer Science until his retirement in 2005, when he and his wife Barbara sold everything and moved aboard their Kadey-Krogen 48 North Sea trawler.
-They have been cruising the Caribbean since 2007, traveling as far north as Puerto Rico, as far south as the Macareo River in Venezuela’s Orinoco Delta, and as far west as Curacao.
+They started cruising the Caribbean in 2007, traveling as far north as Puerto Rico, as far south as the Macareo River in Venezuela’s Orinoco Delta, and as far west as Curacao.
 An avid amateur photographer, Chuck’s fish, bird, and travel articles and pictures have appeared in several boating magazines.

 Jeanne Socrates on Nereida, Advisory Board

 A former mathematics professor and RYA Ocean Yachtmaster, Jeanne holds the title of oldest woman to solo non-stop circumnavigate the world.
 At 70 she completed this 259-day, 25,000-mile feat in a 38-foot sailboat.
 Jeanne was awarded the Ocean Cruising Club’s Rose Medal in 2008 and the OCC Award in 2010.
 She enjoys watching the albatrosses, petrels, and prions that keep Nereida company.
 Before she took to the sea, she ran a youth ornithology club in West London.